COSC3020/brute-force-sorting/README.md

 ## Runtime Analysis

-What is the runtime complexity of the algorithm that you implemented?
+What is the runtime complexity of the algorithm that you implemented (best/worst case $\Theta$)?
 What does a best case input for your implementation look like, what does a worst case input look like?
 How would this complexity change if you generated permutations randomly without memory instead of systematically trying them?

 Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
 Add your answer to this markdown file.